Justin Dentmon: College career

-In his rookie year at the University of Washington, Dentmon started in 32 out of 33 games and was named to the All-Pac-10 freshmen team by the league's coaches.
+In his freshman year at the University of Washington, Dentmon started in 32 out of 33 games and was named to the All-Pac-10 freshmen team by the league's coaches.
 Dentmon had one of the most productive freshman seasons in University of Washington basketball history.
 He led the Huskies in both steals with 52, and free throw percentage (81.4%).
 He was also second on the team in assists with 3.7 per game.
 Dentmon helped the Huskies to a 26–7 record and their second consecutive NCAA tournament Sweet Sixteen appearance.

 By the conclusion of his time at the University of Washington, Dentmon accumulated 1,425 points, tied for 12th all-time in UW's history with Bill Hanson; he also finished fourth on the UW career three point field-goals list with 133 field goals made.
 Dentmon also finished third all-time in assists with 401, and second in steals with 180.